-The reference to prophetic books is probably because of the unusual language, images, and stories.
-The condemnations and warnings are not for the fainthearted.
-Ezekiel was a unique prophet and many then, as now, probably thought, using an old euphemism, he was touched by God.
+Luther’s reference to this prophetic books is due to the unusual association of language used in depicting the Divine and divine images.
+The condemnations and warnings that come out of this are not for the fainthearted.
+Ezekiel was a unique prophet and many then, as now, probably thought, using a euphemism, he was touched by God.
 The reality is he was, grappling with how to reveal the inspiration he had from God.
 It makes me stop and wonder about someone, who is not quite like others (part of the masses, the hipsters) that sees the world differently and what they have to offer.

 It is good to keep in context that the books in this segment were written over a six hundred year span and by prophets who overlapped each other’s timeline.
 Reading these books of foresight tells of Jesus’s birth, atonement, and return.
 There is some beautiful symbolism, as these prophets were poets in their right.